 Laboratory Sections

-The laboratory is focused on projects targeted at solving current problems of cities and municipalities.
-Problems that are related to the implementation of Smart City methodology - especially from the perspective of using IT services.
-We research the added value of "smart services" - what role does IT play in them and how to correctly develop, sustain and manage these services.
+Service Design team focuses on projects addressing current challenges faced by cities and municipalities related to the implementation of Smart City methodologies, particularly from the perspective of IT services utilization.
+We conduct research on the added value of "smart services," examining the role of IT in this added value and seeking the best ways to develop, maintain, and manage these services.

 The Laboratory of Service Systems has been established along the new program Service Science, Management and Engineering (SSME), now called Software Systems and Services Management.
 The program was brought to the Faculty of Informatics by Ing.
 Jaroslav Zelený, CSc. (now also a laboratory member), an IBM Czech Republic employee of the time responsible for collaboration with academia.
 The historically first supervisor of the laboratory was RNDr.
 Zdenko Staníček, Ph.D.
 He was also a key person in the SSME program, thanks to whom it grew from 18 students in 2008 to over 200 in 2010.